OtimusOne/AFPAP/README.md

 git clone https://github.com/OtimusOne/AFPAP.git
 ```
 ## Optional components:
-- The following analysis steps are optional and their installation can be skipped if desired.
+The following analysis steps are optional and their installation can be skipped if so desired.
 ### 3D structure prediction - AlphaFold2/ColabFold:
 - AlphaFold2 is used to predicted the protein structure if a PDB file is not provided.
 We use a local instance of ColabFold in order to avoid the large databases used by native AlphaFold2 implementation.
 - Follow the install intructions at: https://github.com/YoshitakaMo/localcolabfold